BruceTsai0412/eng_speaking_mall/README.md

 ## Getting Started
 To get started with the Language Learning App, follow these steps:

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.

-Install the required dependencies and libraries.
+2. Install the required dependencies and libraries.

-Launch the app on your mobile device or emulator.
+3. Launch the app on your mobile device or emulator.

-Explore the different movie scenes available.

-Select a scene and study the provided context and dialogue lines.

-Practice your own voice-over of the scene.

-Enjoy the process of enhancing your English speaking abilities through movies and videos!

 ## Contributing
 This project is currently being developed by a single individual and is not open to external contributions at this time.
 As such, there is no specific process for contributing to the project.